JEFworks-Lab/SEraster/README.md

 ## Installation

-To install `SEraster` using Bioconductor, start R (version "4.4.0") and enter:
+To install `SEraster` using Bioconductor, start R (version "4.5.0") and run:

 ```r
 if (!require("BiocManager", quietly = TRUE))